 He was less than 3 months old, but that should have been a warning that he needed to be careful.
 Unfortunately, he had a very young Mom who was not aware of how sick one can be with too much sun.

 He got to find out about sun sensitivity many times in his lifetime.
 He has better habits and more information to keep himself safe than we had when he was young.

-With some freckles and light skin and light-colored eyes, it is an absolute necessity for both of my older kids to protect themselves from the sun.
+With our freckles and light skin and light-colored eyes, it is an absolute necessity for both of my older kids to protect themselves from the sun.

-Actually, it is important for darker-skinned people as well, to take reasonable skin protection before going out into the sun.
+Actually, it is important for darker-skinned people as well, to take reasonable skin protection before spending time out in the sun.

 Whether it is skin cancer or cataracts or wrinkles, the health problems caused by the sun are threats to people of all skin colors.
 Be alert to the time you are in the direct sun.

-It is important for everybody to take the sun seriously, especially now with spring finally here.
+It is important for everybody to take the sun seriously, especially now that spring is finally here.
 As we get into warmer months and spend more time outside enjoying the beautiful weather that goes with our spring.

-Without our long-sleeved shirts, and long pants, more skin will be exposed to the sun and for longer periods.
+Without our sun blocking shirts and long pants, more skin will be exposed to the sun and for longer periods.

 What Makes The Sun So Dangerous?

 The sun’s danger to your skin is clear.
 Only two words are needed: ULTRAVIOLET (UV) RADIATION